 If you’re happy to accept returns that will neither make you rich nor poor, utilities are a great place to put your money.
 With a current industry P/E of 16.9, you can expect to earn roughly 5.9% per year on your investment in the very long haul.
 You can also expect to have consistently increasing dividends over time.

 However, you run into one serious (mostly short-term) risk: rising interest rates.
 If rates rise, high-yielding utilities are likely to fall out of favor, and share values will fall.

 If you’re looking for outsized returns and can accept more volatility, look elsewhere.
 You’re not going to get rich quickly in the utilities business, although you will get fairly safe returns.

-For these reasons, I would recommend anyone look at utilities as a long-dated corporate bond.
+For these reasons, I would recommend to anyone to look at utilities as long-dated corporate bonds.
 Utilities tend to have similar convexity profiles in that utility stocks trade higher when interest rates go lower, and lower when interest rates go higher.
 The spread between utility dividend yields and the yield from a basket of long-dated investment-grade debt is fairly small.

 It’s really a question of concentration: would you prefer to have big stock exposure to a single industry that is generally safe, or a diversified mix of bonds from companies in various industries that may be slightly riskier in the aggregate?